secureCodeBox/secureCodeBox/docs/developer-guide/README.md

 There are some parts, both logic and definitions, which are shared across processes.
 These pieces are extracted into their own module.
 You can include this module in your own code and reuse it.

-> **Note**: If you write your scanner in a JVM language you can use the report and finding definitions inside the scanner not just inside the engine plugin.
+> **Hint**: If you write your scanner in a JVM language you can use the report and finding definitions inside the scanner not just inside the engine plugin.

  # Guidelines
  ## Coding Guidelines